kdoore/CS2335-Gitbook/simple-spawner.md

 public class Spawner : MonoBehaviour
 {
     // The prefab we will spawn
+    [Set In Inspector]
-    public GameObject prefabs;
+    public GameObject prefab;
    // Use this for initialization

     private int pauseTime;
-    private int prefabCount; //how many to spawn?
+    private int numToSpawn; //how many to spawn?

     void Start ()
     {